siliconcompiler/siliconcompiler/docs/user_guide/introduction.rst

      - Reducing adoption barrier to zero
    * - Fully automated
      - Yes* (work in progress)
-     - It's not a compiler withouout it...
+     - It's not a compiler without it...
    * - PDK agnostic APR setup
      - Yes
      - Design time/cost